ZhouXH-git/VCNN-nonlocal-constitutive-model/scalar-transport/README.md

 * 3. Run get-raw-data.sh  (to read all the raw data needed from generated transport cases)
 * 4. Run get-training-data.py  (to get the final training data based on the raw data)
 * 5. Run Training-VCNN.ipynb  (to train the neural network using the training data with fixed number of points within each cloud)
+* 6. Run general-validation.py (to test the trained model in interpolation & extrapolation cases, but with full number of points within each cloud.
+Note that for extrapolation, you may need to generate more cases in step 2.)

 Remember:
 * Change all the paths in the code to your own paths!